Elizabeth Alexander (poet): Early life and education

-After college
+Academic career

 While a graduate student, she was a reporter for The Washington Post from 1984 to 1985.
 She soon realized that "it wasn't the life I wanted."
 She began teaching at University of Chicago in 1991 as an assistant professor of English.
 Here she would first meet future president Barack Obama, who was a senior lecturer at the school's law school from 1992 until his election to the U.S. Senate in 2004.
 While in Chicago in 1992, she won a creative writing fellowship from the National Endowment for the Arts.

 In 1996, she published a volume of poetry, Body of Life, and a verse play, Diva Studies, which was staged at Yale University.
 She also became a founding faculty member of the Cave Canem workshop which helps develop African-American poets.
 In 1997, she received the University of Chicago's Quantrell Award for excellence in undergraduate teaching.
 Later in that year, she moved to Massachusetts to teach at Smith College.
 She became the Grace Hazard Conkling poet-in-residence and the first director of the college's Poetry Center.
 In 2000, she returned to Yale University, where she would teach African American studies and English.
 She also released her third poetry collection, Antebellum Dream Book.
 In 2005, she was selected in the first class of Alphonse Fletcher Foundation fellows and in 2007–08, she was an academic fellow at the Radcliffe Institute for Advanced Study at Harvard.

 In 2007, Alexander became the first recipient of the Jackson Poetry Prize, an annual prize awarded by Poets & Writers that "honors an American poet of exceptional talent who deserves wider recognition."
 Since 2008, Alexander has chaired the African American Studies department at Yale University.
 She currently teaches English language/literature, African-American literature and gender studies at Yale.
 In 2015, Alexander was elected a Chancellor of the Academy of American Poets.
 In 2016, she became the Wun Tsun Tam Mellon Professor in the Humanities at Columbia University.
 She was awarded an honorary Doctor of Letters degree by Yale University in 2018.
 She was elected to the American Academy of Arts and Sciences in 2019.
 In 2020 she was elected to the American Philosophical Society.

 Works

-Alexander's poems, short stories and critical writings have been widely published in such journals and periodicals such as: The Paris Review, American Poetry Review, The Kenyon Review, The Village Voice, The Women's Review of Books, and The Washington Post.
+Alexander's poems, short stories and critical writings have been widely published in such journals and periodicals such as: The Paris Review, American Poetry Review, The Kenyon Review, The Village Voice, Poetry magazine, The Women's Review of Books, and The Washington Post.
 Her play Diva Studies, which was performed at the Yale School of Drama, garnered her a National Endowment for the Arts creative writing fellowship as well as an Illinois Arts Council award.

 Her 2005 volume of poetry American Sublime was one of three finalists for the Pulitzer Prize of that year.
 Alexander is also a scholar of African-American literature and culture and recently published a collection of essays entitled The Black Interior.
 Alexander received the Anisfield-Wolf Book Award Lifetime Achievement Award in Poetry in 2010.